-The other day I decided to make some delicious breakfast zucchini muffins for my toddler!
-I wanted something healthy-ish and that I would feel good about feeding to him and all my kids so I knew a healthy muffin recipe would be perfect!
+The other day I decided to make some delicious and healthy zucchini muffins for my toddler!
+I wanted something healthy-ish and that I would feel good about feeding to him and all my kids so I knew a muffin recipe would be perfect!

 - 1 cup whole wheat flour